 Masuku would like to acknowledge partial financial support from the National Research Foundation of South Africa (Grant Number: 113652).
 Jacobs would like to acknowledge UTSA, the State of Texas, and the STARs program for financial support.

 Shafer, Wilson D.; Gnanamani, Muthu Kumaran; Graham, Uschi M.; Yang, Jia; Masuku, Cornelius M.; Jacobs, Gary; and Davis, Burtron H., "Fischer–Tropsch: Product Selectivity–The Fingerprint of Synthetic Fuels" (2019).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 29.